 To remove the cake from the pan, run a thin spatula around the edge to loosen.
 Place the cake back on the cooling rack and let it cool completely before frosting.

-Step 5: Prepare your favorite frosting, like the ultimate cream cheese buttercream frosting, be to make enough to cover all of the layers.
+Step 5: Prepare your favorite frosting, like the ultimate cream cheese buttercream frosting, be sure to make enough to cover all of the layers.
 You’ll need about 1 cup of frosting for each layer and another 2-3 cups for the sides and the top.

 *Cream cheese frosting is the standard for carrot cake, but if you want to try something different, but equally as delicious, this coconut buttercream frosting will do the trick.